 I snuck a touch of cinnamon and clove into the cake batter to bring out the warm spice flavors in the wine.
 And of course, a drop of wine went into the batter as well.

-Another delicious dessert recipe that uses wine that you should check out is my easy apple tart with raspberries, thyme, and wine.
+Another delicious dessert recipe with chocolate that you should check out is my Flourless Chocolate Cake.

 Molten Chocolate Lava Cakes are a restaurant favorite but they’re super-easy to make at home.
 Read on for my easy Chocolate Lava Cake recipe to see just how easy it is.